CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Baseline Model Architecture and Training}

-We implemented a multi-task learning model using a shared ResNet-18 \cite{he2016deep} backbone to extract features from the input spectrograms.
-The output of the feature extractor is fed into three separate classification heads, each dedicated to one level of the hierarchy.
-The model is trained end-to-end using a ``HierarchicalLoss", which is a weighted sum of the cross-entropy losses from each head.
+{We implement a multi-task learning model using a shared ResNet-18~\cite{he2016deep} backbone to extract features from input spectrograms.
+The output of the feature extractor is fed into three separate classification heads, each dedicated to one hierarchical level.
+The model is trained end-to-end using a HierarchicalLoss, which is a weighted sum of the cross-entropy losses from each head.}

-To observe the effectiveness of our indoor data and how it generalizes to outdoor scenarios, we trained our hierarchical classifier on the indoor subset of CDRF and evaluated it on the outdoor subset.
-Furthermore, we examined how including outdoor data in the training set affects performance by training another model on the combined indoor and outdoor data.
-In both cases, the amount of indoor training data was kept constant to ensure a fair comparison.
-The models face challenging scenarios, including varying SNR levels, signal bandwidths, outdoor drones flying at different altitudes, distances, and the presence of various interferers.
+{To evaluate the effectiveness of our indoor data and its generalization to outdoor scenarios, we train our hierarchical classifier on the indoor subset of CDRF and evaluate it on the outdoor subset.
+We further examine how including outdoor data in the training set affects performance by training a second model on the combined indoor and outdoor data.
+In both cases, the amount of indoor training data is kept constant to ensure a fair comparison.
+The models face challenging scenarios including varying SNR levels, signal bandwidths, different drone altitudes and distances, and the presence of various interferers.}